-1. The Local Health Director serves as the primary local point of contact on all matters related to the legal isolation of persons with active tuberculosis disease.
-As such, all requests to the State Health Commissioner for Emergency Detention Orders or for a petition for Court Ordered Isolation must be made by the Local Health Director or if by his/her designee, then only with the knowledge and approval of the Local Health Director.
+1. The local health director serves as the primary local point of contact on all matters related to the legal isolation of persons with active TB disease.
+As such, all requests to the State Health Commissioner for an emergency order or for a petition for court-ordered isolation must be made by the local health director.

 2. Contact the Virginia Tuberculosis Control and Prevention Program for technical assistance regarding the process of legal isolation.